-For guests fortunate enough to be able to pick and choose when they're going on vacation, it's becoming increasingly more common to opt for a trip outside of high season, as low-season travel comes with its own rewards.
-With cheaper flights and little to no crowds at popular destinations, it's hardly surprising that off-season is becoming the time to indulge in a getaway.
-This is great news for hosts, but we've got five more tips to help you further prepare for low season and ensure you get a boost in bookings.
+For guests fortunate enough to be able to pick and choose when they’re going on vacation, it’s becoming increasingly more common to opt for a trip outside of the peak season, as low-season travel comes with its own rewards.
+With cheaper flights and little to no crowds at popular destinations, it’s hardly surprising that off-season is becoming the time to indulge in a getaway.
+This is great news for hosts, but we’ve got five more tips to help you further prepare for the low season and ensure you get a boost in bookings.

-1. Rethink your demographic
+1. Rethink your demographic for off-season vacations

 No matter if your vacation rental is overlooking the ocean or set deep in the heart of the mountains, peak seasons tend to fall around school vacations.
 Marketing your rental is relatively easy during that time frame, as you can really sell the idyllic family getaway to entice guests to book.
 Once school starts again, however, you need to think about who is going to be planning their trip and how you can get involved in off-season tourism.